saezlab/CellNOptR-MaBoSS/README.md

 * A file called `nohup.out` had store  all the printings that can occure during the execution.
 * For each generation, a file `resultsGen_1` (e.g. for the first generation) is created.
 It is the consequence of the line 89 in the `runPipeline.R`, where the parameter `verbose` is TRUE.
-* Plots

-`* Rplots.pdf and SimResultsT1_1.pdf represent the fitting scores between the best solution found and the experimental data`
+* Rplots.pdf and SimResultsT1_1.pdf represent the fitting scores between the best solution found and the experimental data

-`* bestTopology_PKN.pdf gives first the topology obtained for the best solution`
+* bestTopology_PKN.pdf gives first the topology obtained for the best solution

-`* evolFitToyT1.pdf represents the average score through generation and the best score along the time`
+* evolFitToyT1.pdf represents the average score through generation and the best score along the time